priyasavaliya20-collab/Calculative-Foundation/Calculative Foundation/README.md

 🌟 **Insight:** Eigenvalues of the covariance matrix are **509.96, 8.46, 5.23, 1.81, 0.66**.
 The largest eigenvalue alone explains **~96.9% of total variance** among students — almost all the differences between students come down to one dominant factor: overall academic ability.

-✅ **Conclusion:** This single number is the mathematical proof behind PCA's later success — since one direction captures nearly everything, reducing 5 subjects to 1–2 components loses almost no information.

 ### 7️⃣ Q8.
 LU Decomposition